Hakidonmuya/Cisco_IOS_Ansible/README.md

-This Readme is available in English, Portuguese and Spanish; PLease switch to the most comfortable to you :)
+This Readme is available in English, Portuguese and Spanish; Please switch to the most comfortable to you :)

 ## ⋆˙⟡ ENGLISH ⋆˙⟡ ##